hibob10123/mortipins.com-repo/README.md

 Get a 10 win streak: +500 points

 Your points will show on the leaderboard if you Sign-in to your Morti-Site account.

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See [LICENSE](LICENSE) for more details.